spenteco/find_rhyme_scheme/README.md

 These numbers are interesting (there are 32,877 lines of verse in the data):

 *  We resolved 17,895 lines using sight rhyme and original spellings; only 68 were incorrectly resolved.
-Note that when computing the percentage of lines resolved by sight, your demoninator should be 29,224 (3,653 * 8; first lines don't figure here); 60% of rhymes in FQ are resolvable by sight alone.
+Note that when computing the percentage of lines resolved by sight, your demoninator should be 21,918 (3,653 * 6; first, second, and sixth lines don't figure here); 81% of rhymes in FQ are resolvable by sight alone.
+Really?

 *  10,897 times, the line did not rhyme with any preceeding line (sometimes because it's the first line); 325 of these findings were wrong.
 Some of these are my bugs.
 Some are Spenser's.

 *  We matched on exact phonemes only 2,648 times.
 A shockingly small number.

 *  phonk was used 1,437 times.
 350 were incorrect.
 However, please note that those 350 are the cost of fixing 1,087 other problems, so for now, they're worth it.